giftmischer69/giftmischer69.github.io/_posts/2020-09-06-artificial_rapper.md

 work and over the next couple of months, i developed multiple prototypes for this artificial artist, which culminated in the creation of many prototypes, [**verse16**](https://github.com/pelgo14/verse16) and [**rapwiz42**](https://colab.research.google.com/drive/1M27YXWJhepd4rhsB2KwRKGXZTwZRNIvz).

-we tried "static lyric generators" like [Song Lyrics Generator](https://www.song-lyrics-generator.org.uk/rap/) and they seem nice when you generate the first text, but the illusion fades after you generate further lyrics and realize, that the text is almost the same every time, just with changing keywords. this approach is very limited and requires keywords from the user to bring some dire needed variation to the lyrics. the next day i came across [this towardsdatascience article](https://towardsdatascience.com/arctic-monkeys-lyrics-generator-with-data-augmentation-b9b1f7989db0). this lead me on another path, into the world of natural language processing, especially natural language generation.
+we tried "static lyric generators" like [**Song Lyrics Generator**](https://www.song-lyrics-generator.org.uk/rap/) and they seem nice when you generate the first text, but the illusion fades after you generate further lyrics and realize, that the text is almost the same every time, just with changing keywords. this approach is very limited and requires keywords from the user to bring some dire needed variation to the lyrics. the next day i came across [**this towardsdatascience article**](https://towardsdatascience.com/arctic-monkeys-lyrics-generator-with-data-augmentation-b9b1f7989db0). this lead me on a new path, into the world of natural language processing, especially natural language generation.

 ## some inspirational heading about text generation, maybe a quote
 i initially created prototypes for [**lyric generation**](https://github.com/topics/text-generation),